davelevine/portfolio/data/certs/mcitp.md

 ---
-title: 'Microsoft Certified IT Professional (MCITP) - Enterprise Desktop Administrator (Legacy)'
+title: 'Microsoft Certified IT Professional (MCITP)'
 date: '2016-10'
 image: mcitp.png
 excerpt: 'The Enterprise Desktop Administrator on Windows 7 certification is for IT Pros that have experience installing, configuring, and administering clients in a Windows networked environment and also have experience deploying operating systems and applications.'